-HUD's Office of Policy Development and Research is managing a congressionally mandated study of the housing needs of American Indians, Alaska Natives and Native Hawaiians.
-The study is completed and the final report will be published in January 2017.
-The Executive Summary of the report will be available in December 2016.
-A draft of the final report was provided to tribes for comment in July 2016.
+HUD's Office of Policy Development and Research managed a congressionally mandated study of the housing needs of American Indians, Alaska Natives and Native Hawaiians.
 The study used several sources of information, including collecting new data from households and stakeholders.
 For copies of the survey instruments, please see the list of documents under “data collection tools.”
 In addition to the primary data collection, the study also includes an in-depth analysis of Census data and administrative data from HUD and other federal agencies.

 The goal of the study is to provide clear, credible, and consistent information to assess the housing conditions in American Indian, Alaska Native and Native Hawaiian communities.
 The study is intended to inform policy and allow HUD to serve tribes more effectively.

 If you'd like to receive updates about the study or participate with HUD and other interested parties in discussions on related issues, please sign up for our eList.

 A briefing on the findings of the Assessment of American Indian, Alaska Native, and Native Hawaiian Housing Needs is available here.

 The study is completed.
 Published reports include:

 - Housing Needs of American Indians and Alaska Natives in Tribal Areas Executive Summary